mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 *  [Facebook shares how to manage unconcious bias](https://managingbias.fb.com/)
 *  [And this video from Google](https://www.youtube.com/watch?v=nLjFTHTgEVU)

-We often don't realize we make bias decision.
+We often don't realize we make bias decisions.
 It's important to understand more about your own personal biases and reflect upon your choice of wording, actions and presence as a facilitator.

 ## Designing for Participation